rycus86/podlike/README.md

 The properties of each component are the same ones a Compose project would accept, minus the unsupported ones (see below).
 This should make it easy to convert a Compose file into the configuration this app needs as a `pod.component.` label.

+To make this even easier, you can specify a Compose file to configure the components from, using the `pod.compose.file` label, which needs to point to a file inside the controller container.
+This will ignore any properties the app doesn't support, like ports, networking configuration, etc. (see below).
+This means, if you have a working Compose project, you're likely to be able to use it to feed the app, even without dropping the unsupported properties.
+You may still need to change things to work better as a group though.

 ## Dragons!

 This project is very much work in progress (see below).
 Even with all the tasks done, this will never enable full first-class support for pods on Docker Swarm the way Kubernetes does.
 Still, it might be useful for small projects or specific deployments.